rishindoshi/HTMLWorkshop/README.md

 <a href="misc.html" class="link"> Learn s'more about me! </a>
 ```

-Now we can go to our style.css file and start adding stylistic elements to all the above links.
+Now, create file called style.css in the same directory as home.html so we can start prettyfying our webpage.
 First, let's make the links have a nicer and bigger font, be centered on the page, and put some nice borders on the links.
 We can edit the style.css like so to accomplish this:

 ```css
 .link {